Splunk (SPLK) Received its Third Buy in a Row

-After RBC Capital and Mizuho Securities gave Splunk (NASDAQ: SPLK) a Buy rating last month, the company received another Buy, this time from Rosenblatt Securities.
-Analyst Yun Kim reiterated a Buy rating on Splunk today and set a price target of $200.00.
-The company’s shares closed last Monday at $147.33.
+After RBC Capital and Mizuho Securities gave Splunk (NASDAQ: SPLK) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Shaul Eyal reiterated a Buy rating on Splunk today and set a price target of $170.00.
+The company’s shares closed last Monday at $155.40.

-According to TipRanks.com, Kim is a 5-star analyst with an average return of 13.7% and a 62.0% success rate.
-Kim covers the Technology sector, focusing on stocks such as Manhattan Associates, Pegasystems, and Mimecast.
+According to TipRanks.com, Eyal is a top 100 analyst with an average return of 15.1% and a 63.9% success rate.
+Eyal covers the Technology sector, focusing on stocks such as Nuance Communications, CyberArk Software, and Varonis Systems.

-Currently, the analyst consensus on Splunk is a Strong Buy with an average price target of $178.55, a 24.8% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Splunk with a $181.65 average price target, implying a 19.9% upside from current levels.
 In a report issued on February 19, Wedbush also maintained a Buy rating on the stock with a $195.00 price target.

 See today’s analyst top recommended stocks >>